Why is my process hanging when I try to start nodes with the

 Why is disk usage increasing despite lack of writes?

-The timeseries data used to power the graphs in the DB Console is stored within the cluster and accumulates for 10 days before it starts getting truncated.
-As a result, for the first 10 days or so of a cluster's life, you will see a steady increase in disk usage and the number of ranges even if you aren't writing data to the cluster yourself.
+The time-series data used in the DB Console is stored within the cluster and accumulates for 10 days before it starts to be truncated.
+As a result, for the first 10 days or so of a cluster's life, you will see a steady increase in disk usage and the number of ranges even if you are not writing data to the cluster.

-To reduce the interval for storage of timeseries data, change the
+To reduce the interval for storage of time-series data:

-240h0m0s (10 days).
-For example, to store timeseries data for the last 5 days, run the following
+For example, to change the storage interval for time-series data at 10s resolution to 5 days, run the following

 SET CLUSTER SETTING command: